breez/breez-sdk-greenlight/README.md

 - [x]  Fiat on-ramps
 - [x]  Open-source

+## Getting Started
-Get started with the Breez SDK - *Greenlight* : [Documentation](https://sdk-doc.breez.technology/).
+Get started with the [Breez SDK - *Greenlight*](https://sdk-doc.breez.technology/).

-> To use the Breez SDK - *Greenlight*, you need an API key.
+To use the Breez SDK - *Greenlight*, you need an API key.
 Email us at contact@breez.technology for more info.
->

 ## **API**